WHERE DID THE BOOKS GO. HOW DARE YOU.

-Most important question first: WHO IS RESPONSIBLE FOR THE ADORABLE TEAPOT DRAGON.
+Most important question: WHO IS RESPONSIBLE FOR THE ADORABLE TEAPOT DRAGON???

 IS IT NOT THE MOST DELIGHTFULLY MISCHIEVOUS BABY DRAGON?!
 Please direct all compliments on the wonderful artwork featured on Tea Princess Chronicles to Leigh Wallace, who is the actual greatest.